owtysm/CuoreUI/README.md

 The repository source code updates more frequently than the release binaries on NuGet.

 >[!WARNING]
-> There appears to be a problem with the GitHub Pages for CuoreUI, please check back in a couple hours.
+> There appears to be a problem with the GitHub Pages for CuoreUI, please check back in a few days.
 >
 > **UPDATE:**
 > https://github.com/CuoreUI seems to be flagged (shadow-banned), this is the account which hosts the GitHub Pages.
 > A GitHub ticket had been sent and we are awaiting a response.
+>
+> "Due to high support volume, it may take up to seven business days to hear back from our Support Engineers. "

 # ![image](https://github.com/user-attachments/assets/15f11b1b-bc5e-429f-9a80-635304f0cbf0) CuoreUI.Winforms